 Treatment research is one of the most common types of clinical research.
 The main aim of treatment research is to investigate how safe and effective a new development drug is.
 This kind of research aids the clinical development process, providing empirical research data that proves the drug is safe and effective for human use.

-Treatment research is mostly conducted through clinical trials, testing on healthy and patient human volunteers.
+Treatment research is mostly conducted through clinical trials, testing on healthy and patient human volunteers, starting from phase 1 clinical trials.
 For instance, one way that researchers test the safety of a drug is through dose escalation clinical trials.
+An example of this is Simbec-Orion’s recent work supporting Cardiff University’s MDI with new treatment research for cognitive impairment.

 As a type of clinical research that investigates new therapies, treatment research can also be carried out to investigate new medical devices, psychotherapies and surgical approaches.